anitasamal80/web_data_service/README.md

 # Django Project - AWDS

-- An authenticated web data service using Django, SQLite and Plotly.It shows employee rate chart year on year.
+- An example of authenticated web data service using Django, SQLite and Plotly.It shows employee rate chart year on year.Data visualisation using Metabase.

 ## Features

 - Visualize data using Plotly
-- User authentication
+- User Registration and Authentication
+- Data Visualisation using Metabase

 ## Installation